A writer’s research capabilities are in a golden era right now.

 Everywhere I turn, I see more opportunities to explore rich veins of information.

-I hadn’t really thought much about where my information specifically came from until a comment yesterday at church made me laugh in surprise.
+I hadn’t really thought much about where my information came from until a comment yesterday made me laugh in surprise.

 So, where do you get your information?